 Adopt an Animal

-If you do not find your perfect match, come back.
-New animals come in every day to our three County Animal Shelters.
-You can also view many of our animals on line at:
+If you do not find your perfect match, keep an eye on our website.
+New animals come in every day to our three shelters.
+We encourage you to also view animals for adoption at our many adoption partners in the area!

 Thank you for your interest in adopting from Santa Barbara County Animal Services.
 We hope to see you at your community shelter soon!